 (c) Rembrandt (1632), 'The Philosopher in Meditation'

 Bertrand Russell once referred to Kant as the greatest catastrophe in the history of philosophy.
 C. D. Broad commented that this position surely belonged to Hegel.
-Russell and Broad were wrong, because this title undoubtedly belongs to Martin Heidegger.
+Russell and Broad were wrong, because this title undoubtedly belongs to Martin Heidegger.- Paul Edwards,

 two citations needed.